 Zion National Park is one of Utah’s mighty 5 National Parks.
-If you are planning an RV trip to Zion NP there are a number of campgrounds inside the park.
-However, fifteen miles to the west of the park you will find the Zion River Resort RV Park & Campground.
+If you plan an RV trip to Zion NP, several campgrounds are inside the park.
+However, fifteen miles west of the park, you will find the Zion River Resort RV Park & Campground.
 This is where you will find the best RV camping near Zion NP.

 551 E State Route 9, Virgin, UT

-Zion River Resort is located in the small town of Virgin, which is around 20 minutes west of Zion National Park’s south entrance.
+Zion River Resort is located in the small town of Virgin, approximately 20 minutes west of Zion National Park’s south entrance.

 - Large social hall, game room, and activity area